paulyashna/cologne-workshop-advanced/slides/slides.md

 # Where should I store my keys then?

 - Variables & Secrets
 - GitHub recommendation: _If none of these options are possible, you can store authentication credentials in a .env file.
-Make sure to encrypt your .env file, and never push it to any repository._
+Make sure to encrypt your .env file, and never push it to any repository.

+--- -->
 ---
 # Menial work
 ![bg right height:50%](https://res.cloudinary.com/leaddev/image/upload/f_auto/q_auto/dpr_auto/c_limit,w_1280,h_853/next/2024/07/Why-it-sucks-to-be-a-junior-developer-right-now-FINAL-1.png)